rabbittsui/ModelCardDiff/samples/README.md

 - `schema.txt` requirements schema listing five required sections.
-- `complete.card` a card that passes the gate: every required section is present and non-empty, every capability claim cites a result that exists, the
+- `complete.card` a card that passes the gate: every required section is present and non-empty, every capability claim cites a result that exists, the four limitations are distinct, and no claim quotes a metric absent from the results.
+- `incomplete.card` a card that the gate refuses.
+It omits the required Limitations section, includes one capability claim that cites nothing